turingschool/jobs-remotely/README.md

 [#<Jobs::Remotely::Job ...>, #<Jobs::Remotely::Job ...>]
 ```

-Or, scoped to only those jobs newere than a certain date:
+Or, scoped to only those jobs newer than a certain date:

 ```
 > require 'jobs-remotely'